 Henry is survived by his wife of 60 years, Earnestine Bryant Wagner; daughter, Annetra (Adrian) Piper; son, Fred (Serena) Wagner; daughter, Tonja (John) Jackson; son, Kevin (Shanedria) Wagner; grandchildren, Nicholas (Tynera) Piper, Lanisha Tibbs, Phillip Piper, Shannyn (Troy) Rock, Jarvis Jackson, Tarrick Wagner, Tylan Wagner, Shelby Wagner, Kevin Wagner, II, Brian (Susan) Thomas, Essie (Jacob) Contreraz, and Dwayne Thomas; great-grandchildren, Tori Piper, Madison Mayo, and Mason Mayo; sisters, Margie Barkley, Mamie Gilyard, Johnnie Fore, and Artisha Brown; in-laws, Mae Helen Blackwell, James (Francis) Bryant, Arthur (Sarah) Bryant, Barbara (Weston) Sennet, and Gary (Hilda) Bryant; and a host of cousins, nieces, and nephews.
 He is preceded in death by his parents, Calvin and Laura Wagner; son, Dwight; brothers, Lucious Wagner, Wille B. Wagner, King Solomon Wagner, Benny Wagner, Calvin Wagner, and Dual Wagner; and one sister, Retha Mae Townsend.

-To send flowers to Mr. Henry James Wagner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Henry James Wagner, please visit our floral store.